criticalumami/learngerman/redux_basicgerman.md

 &nbsp;

-1. nouns use capital letters
+1. Nouns use capital letters
-2. after ei and ie. or after a, o and u if they are pronounced long
+2. After "ei" and "ie".
+Or after a, o and u if they are pronounced long
-3. umlauts change the pronunciations of the words
+3. Umlauts change the pronunciations of the words
 4. genders in german are not biological
 5. the position of the verb is the most important
 6. no there are no differences